japila-books/spark-sql-internals/docs/spark-sql-StaticSQLConf.md

 Default: `global_temp`

-Used exclusively to create a <<spark-sql-GlobalTempViewManager.adoc#creating-instance, GlobalTempViewManager>> when `SharedState` is first requested for the <<spark-sql-SharedState.adoc#globalTempViewManager, GlobalTempViewManager>>.
+Used exclusively to create a <<spark-sql-GlobalTempViewManager.adoc#creating-instance, GlobalTempViewManager>> when `SharedState` is first requested for the <<SharedState.md#globalTempViewManager, GlobalTempViewManager>>.

-NOTE: The name of the internal database cannot conflict with the names of any database that is already available in <<spark-sql-SharedState.adoc#externalCatalog, ExternalCatalog>>.
+NOTE: The name of the internal database cannot conflict with the names of any database that is already available in <<SharedState.md#externalCatalog, ExternalCatalog>>.

 | [[spark.sql.hive.thriftServer.singleSession]][[HIVE_THRIFT_SERVER_SINGLESESSION]] *spark.sql.hive.thriftServer.singleSession*